 Singaporean multinational DBS was ranked rock bottom of the list for customer satisfaction.
 In fact, it was even given the less than complimentary nickname, the “Damn Bloody Slow”, thanks to the lines of customers queueing in front of its cash machines.

 To tackle this issue, DBS resolved that it must take direct control over the technology the company was using to power its products and services.
 In practice, this involved going from outsourcing 85 percent, to insourcing 85 percent of their technology.
 This meant it could launch the world’s largest banking API platform.
 On the back of that structure, FinTechs and software developers were then able to improve its ability to innovate and increase profits.

 DBS didn’t stop there though.
 It also launched a mobile-only bank, DigiBank, in India.
 DigiBank uses cloud computing software, making use of Amazon Web Services (AWS), among others.
 This has improved cost-effectiveness and allowed it to scale.

 Now, it has even extended this digital approach to include recruitment.
 JIM, (or Job Intelligence Maestro) is an Artificial Intelligence bot used to review applicants’ resumes, collect psychometric tests, and answer any basic queries – for example, about hiring response time or career growth opportunities.
 Only then does a recruiter get involved, looking at the scores JIM produces for applicants.

 Despite its success in the operating system market — boasting a market share of 77.7 percent — Microsoft had been struggling in the mobile operating system market, thanks to stiff competition from Apple and Amazon (among others).
-Because of this, Microsoft changed tack.

 Both stock prices and revenue saw a dramatic upturn in response, going from $38 per share in 2014 to $139 in 2019 and $93.5 billion to $122 billion respectively.